 These games offer flexibility when you need to accommodate varying group sizes or customize the experience.

-"The Mysterious Dinner Party" uses a modular format—add or remove characters based on your headcount.
-This 15–30 player game works equally well for 18 people or 28.
-Both acting-heavy and puzzle-focused variants come included, so you choose the vibe that matches your group.
+Look for scenario packs specifically labeled for large groups—editions designed for 20–30 players typically include character sheets, timeline documents, evidence cards, and detailed host notes.
+Modular formats let you add or remove characters based on your headcount, working equally well for 18 people or 28.
+Both acting-heavy and puzzle-focused variants are often included, so you choose the vibe that matches your group.

 These emphasize theatrical performance and character immersion.